timker/kodi.screensaver.pimon/README.md

 Build

-Make sure build.sh and addon.xml version numbers Match do not finish the vesion number with a .0
+Make sure build.sh and addon.xml version numbers Match

+Do not finish the vesion number with a .0

+run:

-run sh build.sh
+sh build.sh